Jaqueline Cristian: 2025: Major third round & WTA 125 title, Morocco final, top 50

 At the Italian Open in May, she recorded wins over Alycia Parks and 23rd seed Yulia Putintseva to make it into the third round, where she lost to 13th seed Diana Shnaider.
 Later that month at the Morocco Open, Cristian reached the final by defeating wildcard entrant Yelyzaveta Kotliar, Aliona Bolsova another wildcard entrant, Anastasija Sevastova, and second seed Camila Osorio.
-She lost the championship match to Maya Joint in straight sets.
+She lost the championship match to Maya Joint, in straight sets.

 Cristian defeated Kimberly Birrell and qualifier Sára Bejlek to reach the third round at the French Open, at which point her run was ended by fifth seed and defending champion, Iga Świątek.

-Following Roland Garros, Cristian made her top 50 debut on 9 June, at world No. 49.
+Following Roland Garros, Cristian made her top-50 debut on 9 June, at world No. 49.

-Seeded second at the Iași Open in July, she overcame qualifier Daria Lodikova, Jana Fett and Panna Udvardy to make it through to the semifinals, where she lost to seventh seed Irina-Camelia Begu.
+Seeded second at the Iași Open in July, she overcame qualifier Daria Lodikova, Jana Fett, and Panna Udvardy to make it through to the semifinals, where she lost to seventh seed Irina-Camelia Begu.

 Moving onto the North American hardcourt swing, Cristian defeated wildcard entrant Marina Stakusic and 20th seed Linda Nosková to reach the third round at the Canadian Open, at which point she lost to ninth seed Elena Rybakina.
-At the US Open, she overcame Danielle Collins and Ashlyn Krueger to make it through to the third round, where she lost to eighth seed Amanda Anisimova, in three sets.
+At the US Open, she overcame Danielle Collins and Ashlyn Krueger to make it through to the third round, losing to eighth seed Amanda Anisimova, in three sets.

 In October at the Ningbo Open, Cristian defeated qualifier Elisabetta Cocciaretto and eighth seed Jessica Bouzas Maneiro to reach the quarterfinals.
 She progressed to the semifinals when her last eight opponent, top seed Naomi Osaka, withdrew before their match due to injury.
 Cristian lost in the last four to qualifier Tereza Valentová in three sets.

+2026: WTA 1000 fourth round, knee surgery

+Cristian qualified for the main-draw at the Adelaide International and then recorded wins over fourth seed Ekaterina Alexandrova and Daria Kasatkina to make it into the quarterfinals, at which point she lost to wildcard entrant Kimberly Birrell in a match lasting more than three hours.